tevissaur/README-generator/README.md

   ## <a id="tests"></a> Tests
   Coming soon...
   ## <a id="contact-me"></a> Contact Me
   If you have any questions.
-You can reach me at [my Github](https://www.github.com/tevissaur) or you can email me at: null.
+You can reach me at [my Github](https://www.github.com/tevissaur) or you can email me at: tevisreilly1@gmail.com.